GMLC-TDC/HELICS/docs/user-guide/filters.md

 ## Explicit Communication System Modeling ##
 HELICS filters are a simple, easy step to adding a touch of realism to messages in the HELICS co-simulation.
 The simplicity of filters, though, may be inadequate at times.
 Real-world communication networks have dynamic delays and data loss rates, protocol effects, and more complex topologies.
 Sometimes, these effects are important (or may even be the point of the co-simulation) and an explicit communication system model is required to capture these effects.

 The wonderful thing about the software architecture of HELICS is that simulators that have been properly modified to allow HELICS integration will seamlessly slide into the role of filters without having to reconfigure the sending and receiving federates.
 The move from native HELICS filters to full-blown communication system models is invisible.
 This is achieved by allowing user-defined nodes in a communication system model to be designated the filter for a given endpoint.
 All HELICS messages coming from that endpoint enter the communication system federate at that node and message being sent to that endpoint exit the communication system federate at that node.
-Conceptually, the change looks something like the the figure below:
+Conceptually, the change looks something like the figure below:

 ![filters federate example](../img/filter_federate_example.pdf)